futuandrei/futuandrei/README.md

 ## I am UI / UX Designer reinventing myself as a developer.

 - In past, I've been working as a Graphic, UI, UX designer and service designer.
-- At the moment I'm reinventing myself and I am studying Full Stack Web Development at Business College Helsinki.
+- I've enrolled to Full Stack Web Development programme at Business College Helsinki and am currently undergoing my internship at Avidly.
-- I will graduate by the end of 2025 and I am looking for job opportunities for trainee period in fall 2025 and job opportunities after that as well.
+- I will graduate by the end of 2025.

 Reach me:
 - Linkedin: https://www.linkedin.com/in/andrei-savolainen/